Amazon Echo Show 5 review: Small but mighty

 Another feature introduced with the launch of the Echo Show 5 is the Alexa Sunrise for morning alarms.

 A hard tap on the top of the Echo Show 5 snoozes alarms so you can sleep a little longer.
-There’s no visible button here for this purpose, but I like the incorporation of a natural gesture from traditional alarms.
+Although there’s no visible button for this purpose, I like the incorporation of a natural gesture from traditional alarms.
 But the actual Alexa Sunrise doesn’t offer much of a sunrise.

 Today it’s just an orange screen that appears when an alarm goes off.
-So if you were hoping Alexa Sunrise would generate enough light to nudge you awake and make the auditory alarm easier to deal with, this may not be the device for you.
+So if you were hoping Alexa Sunrise would generate enough light to nudge you into consciousness and make the auditory alarm easier to deal with, this may not be the device for you.

 Finishing thoughts